Friday, June 28, 2019

 In the spring of 1943, Shalom and the group ventured out of their hiding area.
 By this time, the tide was turning for the Nazi war effort, and the German army was suffering serious setbacks both in Africa and on the Eastern Front.
 On the road to Zazierie, the boys encountered fellow survivors of the Kurzeniec ghetto and a group of partisans roaming the village.
 Since neither he nor his group had weapons, Shalom was denied entry into the group — a common practice among the partisans.
 Unsure of what to do, Shalom and his brother stayed in the puscha.
 Though their winter companions went their separate ways, they were soon joined by others, including some escapees from a labor camp in Vileika.

 Shalom and his companions spent the rest of the spring trying to join partisan groups roaming the area, but without weapons, they received the same reply every time.
 Finally, a partisan commander relented and offered them a deal: they would be allowed into the partisans if they returned to Kurzeniec and burned down a factory that made wooden rifle butts.
 For this mission, they were given a handgun with a single bullet and two hand grenades.
-Despite the suicidal odds, they were successful.
+Despite the odds, they were successful.
 However, when they returned to the partisan camp, they were met by a different officer, who took away their weapons and reprimanded them, threatening to shoot them if they didn't leave.
 The Russian partisans never even thought they could succeed, and had no intention of letting Jews into their group.
-Little did they know that the group's commanding officer - the one who initially gave the Jews the assignment - was himself a Russian Jew.
+Little did they know that the group's commanding officer - the one who initially gave them the assignment - was himself a Russian Jew.